Background, Approach & Outputs

 · Provide a set of recommendations for relevant stakeholders based on the findings.

-Riverscope is split into three interlinked components of assessment:
+Riverscope implements three interlinked layers of assessment

 The Rapid Assessment compares projects across 17 subnational level ESG-related indicators, derived through a statistical assessment of 281 cases.

 The process uses geospatial comparative statistical analysis to determine the ESG risk potential for a given hydropower project’s location.

 We have developed an Expected Delays Model to predict the potential for project delays.

 The model reflects an exponential relationship between ESG risk and delays where the higher the ESG risk score, the more likely a project will face delays.

 We then have a Discounted Cashflow Model to determine the impact of these delays on the financial viability of a project, using metrics like NPV and LCOE.

 The final component is a qualitative review which investigates key project documents, academic journals, reports, local accounts and news articles, where appropriate.

 This review process ensures the quantitative results are accurate while providing an additional layer of qualitative insight into issues that are difficult to capture through quantitative assessment alone.

 Riverscope provides outputs at different levels of assessment to inform effective decision-making processes for hydropower assets.